tanzu-end-to-end/cartographer-workshop/workshop/content/exercises/d03-Git-Writer.md

 after: 2
 ```

 Aha!
+This is a [Tekton](https://tekton.dev/) 'ClusterTask'.

+Tekton is general-purpose pipelining tool that can be used to run composable tasks in Kubernetes.
+We will use it to run a `git push` script.

+This is pretty handy, because we now have a mechanism for running arbitrary scripts as part of our supply chain.
+If you need to add a step to you supply chain and there is no existing ecosystem project that will do the trick, you can use this approach to execute the logic you need in a script.
-This is a Tekton 'ClusterTask', the immutable resource that will be used to execute our Git Writer script.
-This is pretty handy, because there is large community support for Tekton tasks, and we now have a method for executing them in our Cartographer supply chains.
+there is large community support for Tekton tasks, and we now have a method for executing them in our Cartographer supply chains.
 Let's inspect the task:

 ```editor:open-file
 file: ~/exercises/examples/gitwriter-sc/app-operator/git-writer-task.yaml